 You work out and sure enough you want that to show, but there is always someone bigger or fitter, right?
 Chances are, your system of reference is a little off.

 But They Are All Bigger!

-In reality, you simply surrounded yourself with men that are far from the norm.
+In reality, you surrounded yourself with guys that are far from the norm.
 Your system of reference is off.
-To find out how you really stack up against the vast majority of guys out there, check these stats.
+To find out how you really stack up against the vast majority of men out there, check these stats.
 They represent the true averages, taken from the general male population:

 |Stat||The Average Guy|

 |Height||5’9″ (1.75 m)|

 |Time To Run 1 Mile||12 minutes, 17 seconds|

 What this table doesn’t account for is how much fat the average upper arm carries at 13 inches and what those 27 push-ups really look like.

 88% of men don’t belong to a gym and I bet that of the other 12%, half has a gym membership and shows up there once every other new moon.
 I read that if every person who holds a gym membership showed up on a regular basis, gyms would each day have waiting lines around the block.